 This is the advantage of doing a premarital counseling session before marriage.
 It gives you and your partner an opportunity to talk about things you never thought you will talk about.
 Sex is something that most Christian couples don’t talk about before marriage.
 Most married people don’t even have an idea of how to cultivate intimacy.

 Am glad you and your partner have an opportunity to do premarital counseling and learn how to engage and cultivate your intimacy.

 Help a couple understand inlaws and how to deal with them

 Marriage is two families coming together.
-For some, the conversation about in-laws is easy for others its a nightmare.
+For some, the conversation about in-laws is easy for others it’s a nightmare.
 I pray that your relationship with your in-laws is smooth and beautiful.
 If not I hope the two of you will learn skills on how to navigate with in-laws.

 Helps you understand your money personality

 If by now you haven’t been told, let me tell you.
 Money is a big thing in marriage.
-Among the major topics of a premarital program, finances is one of them.
+Among the major topics of a premarital program, finances are one of them.
 A premarital counselor will help you understand your money personality and explain how your two personalities might collide or compliment.

 The NCBI (National Center for Biotechnology Information) conducted research and concluded that financial problem is among the top reasons why couples divorce.